pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 ### Deploy hard

-To deploy to production:

-- `git checkout staging`: because we want to deploy what have been tested by PO on staging env (last tag vX.X.X)
+- Know which version (and then tag) you want to deploy

-- `yarn trigger:production:deploy`
+- `yarn trigger:production:deploy <tag>`

-  And this will create a pull request from `staging` to `production` branch.
+This will create a tag `prod-hard-deploy`
 CircleCI will detect the tag and launch the lane `deploy-android-production-hard` & `deploy-ios-production-hard` (see `.circleci/config.yml` file)

 ### Deploy CodePush